Daniel-Gormezano/vascular-feature-classifier/README.md

 <a id="readme-top"></a>

-A Streamlit-powered Python library and web app for classifying renal vascular conditions from quantitative pathomics metadata.
+This project is a Streamlit-powered Python library that classifies vascular conditions (hyalinosis, fibrosis, and combined) based on artery metadata using a calibrated XGBoost model.

 ---